Bookmark

 Systemic change requires peer learning, co-creating knowledge, feedback loops, and systems data that flows back to communities and decision-makers.
 Municipal learning networks in Brazil, co-created training in Rwanda, and open data initiatives like IDH’s support for supply chain transparency are examples of how learning and feedback loops can support systems transformation.
 Real learning happens when it is embedded in governance and backed by open knowledge ecosystems.

-The discussion with representatives from various universities, development organisations and the private sector revealed several crucial challenges:
+The discussion with experts from various universities, development organisations and the private sector revealed several crucial challenges:

-💰 Funding is both an obstacle and an incentive.
-Food system change cannot rely solely on external resources.
-Domestic budget alignment, reform of harmful subsidies and creative and flexible financing mechanisms are all necessary.
+💰 Funding for food systems transitions is of key importance.
+Domestic budget alignment, reform of harmful subsidies and creative and flexible financing mechanisms are important building blocks.

-🔍 Measurement gaps remain.
+🔍 Measurement of food systems transitions is essential for strategic decision making.
 The importance of monitoring mechanisms such as the Food Systems Countdown Initiative is recognised.
 We must assess not only the end results, but also changes in governance, capacity for collaboration and systemic integration.
-In doing so it is important to gain evidence of trade offs too, to show where improving one outcome might negatively affect another.
+In doing so it is important to gain evidence of trade-offs too, to show where improving one outcome might negatively affect another.

 🧩 Implementation often falls between the cracks.
 The “missing middle layer”, local actors, information services, SMEs, needs targeted support and recognition as key implementers of the system.
 Domestic and global private sector are necessary to implement the changes, supported by benchmarking instruments that encourage corporate social responsibility.